 We do our best to reserve appointments to accommodate concerns that should be seen urgently.
-Urgent visits requested by telephone will be evaluated and may be given a same-day visit if deemed urgent.
+When appropriate, call us first before going to the Emergency room.
+Urgent visit requests will be evaluated and may be given a same-day or same-week visit.

-Average office visits are 10 minutes long.
-Due to this time limit we might not be able to address all your concerns in one visit.
+Average office visits are 10-15 minutes long.
+Due to this time limit, we might not be able to address all your concerns in one visit.
 We will manage the most urgent ones first and then schedule a follow-up appointment to address the remaining issues.

-We try our best to limit waiting room times as much as possible but because a medical practice is unpredictable there is a chance that you may have to wait to see the doctor.
-Remember that next time it may be you that needs a bit more time to sort out your medical concern.
+We try our best to limit waiting room times as much as possible, but because medical practices are unpredictable, there is a chance that you may have to wait to see the doctor.

 Prescriptions